oleiman/sweet-contracts/README.md

     Parent contracts:
     (Num) -> Num

 Awesome!
+I bet that would have been really hard to debug!
 How about objects and arrays?

     obj {
           name: Str,